Why you need network monitoring software

 How does it work?

 Once the Agent is installed on a device, you attach a Threshold Profile onto the Agent.
 The Agent monitors Hardware, Performance, Exchange, Services or Processes on the device.
-Hardware includes various parameters such as Hard Disk Usage, Motherboard Temperatures, Motherboard fans, etc. Performance includes parameters such as CPU Load, Memory Usage, Network Bandwidth, etc. You can configure for each of these a threshold which, if exceeded, causes the system to create an Alert.
+Hardware includes various parameters such as Hard Disk Usage, Motherboard Temperatures, Motherboard fans, etc. Performance Monitoring includes parameters such as CPU Load, Memory Usage, Network Bandwidth, etc. You can configure a threshold for each of these, which, if exceeded, causes the system to create an Alert.

 But this is not only confined to hardware and performance issues.
 You can also choose any Service or Process that exists on the customer’s machine and create a corresponding alert if this Service or Process is down or does not exist.